Doctor of Philosophy

 The thesis proposal is expected to take place no later than one year after the student has passed the Ph.D. qualifying examination.
 The proposal document and presentation outline the general formulation of the problem, motivation, and underlying research questions.
 It also proposes a research plan to address research questions and objectives, along with anticipated results and contributions to the field.
 Approval of the research plan by the thesis committee is required, and is formalized with an “Admission to Candidacy” presented to the Office of Graduate Studies.

-When the research effort has been concluded the candidate must write and submit a dissertation documenting the investigation and results.
-After the academic advisor concludes editorial review of the document the student must conduct a final examination, consisting of a formal presentation to the final doctoral examination committee and open to members across the institute.
-Upon passing the final examination, the committee signs a Certificate of Thesis Approval which is submitted with the dissertation document to the office of graduate studies.
+Within 1-2 years after the successful proposal, the candidate must write and submit a dissertation documenting the investigation and results.
+After the academic advisor concludes editorial review of the document, the student must conduct a final examination, consisting of a formal presentation to the final doctoral examination committee and open to members across the Institute (commonly known as “thesis defense”).
+Upon completing this process, the committee signs a Certificate of Thesis Approval, which is submitted with the dissertation document to the Office of Graduate Studies.